opinioxx/opinioxx/README.md

 * Choose between publicly available projects or closed ones only for your team
 * Use E-mail notifications to get informed about newly added feedback, state changes or new comments

-### Premium Version

-* All Features of the free version included
-* Assign users as managers to a project
-* Managers see feedback only if a certain amount of votes is reached (customizeable per project)
-* Managers cannot vote but instead comment on feedback and mark items as realized - or rejected

 ## Documentation

 See https://opinioxx.readthedocs.io